The BHR Group is led by Michael Samway, a veteran technology company executive and global public policy advisor.

 We advise information and communications technology companies on integrating global business operations with responsible decision-making on policies, practices and strategies related to free expression, privacy, censorship, surveillance, public safety and national security issues.

-We have advised companies including Airbnb, Facebook, Google, LinkedIn, Millicom, Oath and Yahoo!.
-We have also advised the Global Network Initiative, the Wikimedia Foundation and Cloudflare (Project Galileo) on a pro bono basis.
+We have advised companies including Airbnb, Facebook, Google, LinkedIn, Millicom, Nokia, Oath and Yahoo!.
+We have also advised Cloudflare (Project Galileo), the Global Network Initiative and the Wikimedia Foundation on a pro bono basis.

 Michael Samway is president of The Business and Human Rights Group.
 He spent ten years (2000-2010) at Yahoo!, where he was a vice president and deputy general counsel, led the international legal team, founded Yahoo!’s Business & Human Rights Program, and was a founding board member of the Global Network Initiative.
 He previously practiced corporate and securities law at White & Case in the Latin America Practice Group.
 While studying law, Michael worked in the Antidumping and Countervailing Duty Operations Unit at the U.S. Department of Commerce and in the Office of the Legal Adviser at the U.S. Department of State, holding a top secret security clearance.